theupdateframework/pep-maximum-security-model/README.rst

 3. Add new identity to user account from machine 2 (after a password prompt)
 4. Upload project.

-Under the hood (the average user is not aware or needs to care [LV: these are not parallel.
+Under the hood (the user is not aware or needs to care:
-I assume you mean that the user does not need to care]):

 The "create an identity with only a password" action generates an encrypted private key file and uploads the ed25519 public key to PyPI.
-An existing identity (contains its public key in project metadata or on PyPI [LV: reorganize to: 'its public key is contained in project metadata or on PyPI]) signs (this is done transparently) for new identities.
+An existing identity (its public key is contained in project metadata or on PyPI) signs (this is done transparently) for new identities.
 By default, project metadata has a signature threshold of 1.
-Other verified identities or maintainers [LV: do you need to define maintainers?] may create new releases and satisfy the threshold.
+Other verified identities may create new releases and satisfy the threshold.

-However, the framework [LV: I think this refers to the model, but maybe you should be explicit here - remind the reader and name the model or framework.] is flexible.
+However, the  [LV: I think this refers to the model, but maybe you should be explicit here - remind the reader and name the model or framework.] is flexible.
 A single project key may also be shared between machines or maintainers, if manual key management is preferred (e.g., ssh-copy-id).